 Reporting fellowships are open to women journalists of all nationalities.

 Reporting Fellowships are about 11 days each.
-They begin with three (3) days of hostile environments and first aid training (HEFAT), followed by at least eight (8) days of independent and group reporting in the messaged base location.
+They begin with four (4) days of hostile environments and first aid training (HEFAT), followed by at least eight (8) days of independent and group reporting in the messaged base location.

 Each Fellowship is different: please read the trip specific call for applications for more details.

 All Fellows selected for a reporting trip will participate together in three (3) days of hostile environments and first aid training (HEFAT).
 This training will take place in a location messaged in the call for applications: frequent sites include Nairobi or Kampala.
 From the HEFAT site, Fellows will travel as a group to their reporting base location to begin independent and group work on their stories.

 The IWMF will hire local fixers and drivers to help Fellows schedule meetings, organize interviews, arrange logistics, and accompany them on the ground.
 During the reporting trip, Fellows will share resources, and will travel most days with at least one (1) other Fellow.
 Reporting trips Groups typically consist of six (6) Fellows and two (2) IWMF staff members.
 For each group, the IWMF typically provides three (3) in-country fixers and three (3) drivers; journalists are expected to share the resources provided.
 In advance of each trip, IWMF staff works with fixers to coordinate reporting priorities.

 Highlights from IWMF Reporting Fellowships can be seen on our blog.

 At the front end of each reporting trip, Fellows will participate in Hostile environments and first aid training (HEFAT).
 This training will take place in a location messaged in the trip specific call for applications: either Nairobi or Kampala.